tsulis/Duino-Coin-Monitor-OLED-Display/README.md

 const String ducoUser = "YOUR_DUINO_USERNAME"; // Change this to your Duino-Coin username
 ```
 # Wiring:
-Change SDA and SCL accordingly with your board, this example tested with Wemos D1 Mini and DevKit V1
+Change SDA and SCL accordingly with your board, this example with Wemos D1 Mini and DevKit V1

 || ESP8266 | ESP32 | OLED |
 |:-:| :----: | :----: | :-----: |